TradeIdeasPhilip/javascript-speed/README.md

 The numbers in the second column are similar to the numbers in the first column.
 I can't make any sense of that.
 If this is just JIT, there should be a fixed cost, not something proportional to the total work.
-There is not special that's happening in my code between the 2nd and 3rd columns of tests.
+There is nothing special that's happening in my code between the 2nd and 3rd columns of tests.

 If brute force isn't working, you aren't using enough of it. **100,000,000 iterations**: